 Section 4.
 Officers

-The Committee will elect its own chairperson and any other officers it desires from its own membership.
-The chair and any other officers must be voting members of the committee.
+The committee will elect its own chairperson and any other officers it desires from its own membership.
+The chair and any other officers must be tenured members of the committee.

 Section 5.
 Powers and Responsibilities